trymeka/webarena-eval/README.md

 - **program_html**: This follows a port of what [webArena has](https://github.com/web-arena-x/webarena/blob/main/evaluation_harness/evaluators.py#L356) ported from python to typescript.
 - **LLM Check**: For others, we use an LLM to judge the result.
 It gets the task, the agent's answer, and the expected outcome.
 It returns a "PASS" or "FAIL" along with its reasoning.
 - **Manual Review**: We manually reviewed every response where the LLM evaluator marked a result as FAIL to double check for errors.
 We corrected [ ] false "FAIL" where the answer matched the expected answer, but did not follow the strict format.
-For example, expected: "January 20th, 2024" vs. actual "01/20/2024" would be flipped from "FAIL" to "PASS" or two URLs leading to the same destination with different syntax.
+For example, expected: "January 20th, 2024" vs. actual "01/20/2024" would be flipped from "FAIL" to "PASS".
+In addition, because we did not modify the prompts for tests, URL matching almost always failed as the agent does not naturally return URLs, but text.
+Therefore, we manually reveiwed the last page of the agent's navigation URL and matched it against the expected answer in the eval results.
 You can see a full list of the over-ridden eval results in this file [TODO LINK FILE].

 ...